capGoblin/occult-markets/README.md

 `yes_pool` and `no_pool` are `euint64` ciphertexts on Fhenix CoFHE.
 Every trade updates the pools via homomorphic addition on ciphertexts.
 Nobody — not other traders, not the protocol, not Fhenix nodes — can read pool composition between price updates.

-Price updates every N trades (Wave 2+) or every 10 minutes (Wave 1).
+Price updates every N trades (Wave 2+) or every 10 minutes (Wave 1) or real time???.
 One number published: the new market price.
 Individual trades are permanently invisible.

 This kills two things simultaneously: